30 Jan Tiny Person, Big Shovel – Call 811

 As demonstrated in the graph below published by CGA, homeowners and farmers have many more incidences of hitting an underground utility compared to professional excavators in the “notification not made” category, which simply means they failed to call 811 before digging.

 On CGA’s website there are interactive tools, a list of local contacts, and safety procedures to help those in the construction industry and individual farmer/homeowners know what the rules are.
 For instance, after dialing 811, a local call center is patched through and notifies the appropriate utility of the intent to dig.
-Then, professional locators are dispatched to the site and begin marking the locations of underground lines.
+Then, professional locators are dispatched to the site and begin marking the locations of underground electric transmission lines, water or gas pipelines.

 It also makes sense to raise awareness among those not in the construction industry, and having 811 ads in mainstream publications is a good place to start.
 This cute little girl may be small, but she sure looks determined – and who knows how much damage she could do if she could really lift that shovel!